 The electronic industry later realized the maximum benefit of micro-welding.
 This high-quality, complex micro-welding process still helps in joining small components of electronics with high precision.

 Micro Welding equipment is also evolving with time.
-Machines used for micro welding were huge, but they are small and easy to carry.
+Machines used for micro welding were giant, but they are small and easy to carry.
 Torches used in welding have also seen innovation to create ease for the welder.
 These torches are smaller and easier to handle.
 The lenses available are welder friendly and help the handler to focus on defined weld areas.

-Micro-welding requires special equipment and machines due to the nature of its operation.
+Micro welding requires special equipment and machines due to the nature of its operation.
 The process has now even reached a stage of automation in different industrial setups.

-A high-temperature plasma creates an arc between a tungsten electrode and workpiece.
+A high-temperature plasma creates an arc between a tungsten electrode and a workpiece.
 In simple terms, heat generation through the formation of an arc performs the welding.
 This causes similar or different materials to melt and fuse.
 The material used for micro TIG welding includes pure tungsten, and other materials contain tungsten like thorium, cerium, lanthanum, yttrium.

 As shared above, resistance micro welding is the method that initiated the micro-welding process.
-In the procedure of resistance micro-welding, the current is received from electrodes and the welder maintains the pressure.
+In the procedure of resistance micro-welding, the current is received from electrodes, and the welder maintains the pressure.
 Resistance welding can perform spot welds with high precision and quality.

-Micro laser welding as the name suggests is laser-driven.
+Microlaser welding, as the name suggests, is laser-driven.
 Laser welding is very common with automated welding units.
 Laser welding is known for precise processes and quality joints.
 Lasers help in piercing deep and provide quality fusion.
 The laser process does not produce any gas and hence avoids surrounding contamination.

-Laser micro-welding joins high-value miniature components in industries like medical, electronics, automotive, telecom, etc. It is capable of joining both ferrous and non-ferrous parts of the metal piece.
+Laser micro-welding joins high-value miniature components in industries like medical, electronics, automotive, telecom, etc. It is capable of joining both ferrous and nonferrous parts of the metal piece.